happyfaults/pywatdafudge/README.md

 # PyWatDaFudge (PyWTF)
-A Python library to detect profanity and measure toxicity of text documents (ie. online comments)
+A Python library to detect and score text documents for risky phrases (ie. profanity in online comments).

-#
 ## Quickstart Install
 Currently, the library has only been tested with [Python 3.6.6](https://www.python.org/downloads/release/python-366/).